 Applying heat to your stomach area can help soothe some stomach troubles.
 If you're experiencing stressed muscles or cramps, a little heat goes a long way.
 The warmth will distract you from the discomfort and help relax the muscles that are causing you trouble.
 Try using a heating pad, hot water bottle, or heated rice pack.

 Chlorella is an up and coming superfood that can do a lot for your body.
-Chlorella can help your body's natural detoxification process.
-If you feel like your digestive system needs a boost, such as help with cleansing your bowels, chlorella is a good place to start.
+Chlorella can help your body's natural purification process.
+If you feel like your digestive system needs support, such as help with cleansing your bowels, chlorella is a good place to start.

 Another common way to soothe a stomach is peppermint.
 Peppermint has been found to help with occasional bloating, constipation, and diarrhea.
 Peppermint helps relax the muscles in the digestive tract.
 It can be chewed and eaten fresh, boiled into a tea, or used as an oil.